 Honoring the Past, Building the Future

-The Flatbush African Burial Ground Remembrance and Redevelopment Task Force is leading an effort to build recommendations to honor an African burial ground and serve the neighborhood with 100% affordable housing and a youth-focused community facility in Flatbush, Brooklyn.
+The Flatbush African Burial Ground Remembrance and Redevelopment Task Force is leading an effort to build community-based recommendations on how to honor the African burial ground and serve the neighborhood with 100% affordable housing, youth-programming, and other neighborhood amenities.

-In October 2020, Mayor Bill de Blasio and City Council Member Mathieu Eugene announced plans to transform a site on the corner of Bedford and Church Avenues into affordable homes and a youth-focused community facility space.
-This effort is being led by an interagency City team and the community-led Flatbush African Burial Ground Remembrance and Redevelopment Task Force.
+In October 2020, Mayor Bill de Blasio and City Council Member Mathieu Eugene announced plans to transform a site on the corner of Bedford and Church Avenues into affordable homes and youth-focused programming.
+This effort is being led by an interagency City team and the Flatbush African Burial Ground Remembrance and Redevelopment Task Force.
 Read more about the project team and timeline.

 The Guiding Force

-Brooklyn Borough President Eric Adams and City Council Member Mathieu Eugene convened and began to co-chair the Task Force in late 2020 as a collaborative, community-driven effort to meaningfully honor the history of the site and plan for its future.
+Brooklyn Borough President Eric Adams and City Council Member Mathieu Eugene convened and co-chaired the Task Force in late 2020 as a collaborative effort with HPD to engage the community through public workshops.
+Through these workshops and continued engagement, the City and the Task Force aim to gather public input on how to collaboratively and meaningfully honor the history of the site and plan for its future.

-This group will help develop recommendations to guide memorialization of the site’s history, proper treatment of any additional human remains, if discovered, and other aspects of the future development.
+This public input will guide recommendations on memorialization of the site’s history, proper treatment of any additional human remains, if discovered, and other aspects of the future project.
+The recommendations will be summarized in a report to be issued in the fall of 2021.

-In 2001, archeological excavations of the grounds of the Bedford-Church site uncovered fragments of human remains and other artifacts, which contribute to evidence that a burial ground for people of African ancestry once existed in the vicinity.
-At the time of excavation, the human remains were transferred to the minister of the Flatbush Reformed Church for reinterment in their consecrated cemetery.
+In 2001, archeological testing of the grounds of the Bedford-Church site uncovered fragments of human remains and other artifacts, which indicates that a burial ground for people of African ancestry once existed adjacent to and on a portion of the site.
+At the time of discovery, the human remains were reburied at the Flatbush Reformed Church in their consecrated cemetery.
 Read more about the site history here.

 It Takes a Community

-The involvement of the broader Flatbush community is vital for the project to meet current needs and fully and appropriately honor local history.
-Community members will have multiple opportunities in the coming months to support the shaping of the Task Force’s recommendations, including:
+The involvement of the broader Flatbush community is vital for the project to meet current needs and fully and appropriately honor the history of enslaved and free Africans of early Flatbush.
+Community members have had and will have multiple opportunities to support the shaping of the recommendations, including:

-This process will lead to the release of a Request for Proposals (RFP) by the end of summer 2021 to a set of qualified developers, selected through a Request for Qualifications (RFQ).
-The prospective development team will be selected, in part, based on their ability to incorporate the community-guided recommendations of the Task Force into their proposal.
-The team selected through the RFP process will build affordable homes and a youth-focused community facility space on the site.
+This process will lead to the release of a Report that will be incorporated into the Request for Proposals (RFP).
+Both documents will be released in the fall of 2021 to a set of qualified developers, selected through a Request for Qualifications (RFQ).
+The prospective development team will be selected, in part, based on their ability to incorporate the community-guided recommendations summarized in the Report into their proposal.
+The team selected through the RFP process will continue to refine their initial proposal through continued engagement with the descendant community and local stakeholders.
+This continued engagement will ensure the final project meets the goals and priorities put forth by community members.